zogzog/cubicweb/docs/narr/settings.rst

 The Pyramid CubicWeb specific configuration entries are:

+.. confval:: cubicweb.instance (string)

+    A CubicWeb instance name.
+Useful when the application is not run by :ref:`cubicweb-ctl_pyramid`.

+.. confval:: cubicweb.debug (bool)

+    Enables the cubicweb debugmode.
+Works only if the instance is setup by :confval:`cubicweb.instance`.

+    Unlike when the debugmode is set by the :option:`cubicweb-ctl pyramid --debug-mode` command, the pyramid debug options are untouched.

 .. confval:: cubicweb.includes (list)

     Same as ``pyramid.includes``, but the includes are done after the cubicweb